Abhaybsingh19w33/Utility-Programs/ReadME.md

 ColourLog.py - to print coloured logs in python

 TrimVideo - Trim the video in python from provided start pos to end pos

+Splitter v0 - it takes video file path (video filename included) also the size limit, it iterates over the video until the size limit is reached, then it created next part

+v1 - almost same but no iteration it splits video in count (size of vides / size limit)

+v2 - final it takes only folder path where all the videos are stored, then it splits the all the present video in parts